-As an expert in kettlebell training, you would therefore be expected to know everything about this unique training tool, including the history and origins of kettlebell training.
+As an expert in kettlebell training, you would, therefore, be expected to know everything about this unique training tool, including the history and origins of kettlebell training.

 Kettlebells in Early Times

-Similar training tools were also used by the monks in ancient China to build strength, endurance and flexibility.
+Similar training tools were also used by the monks in ancient China to build strength, endurance, and flexibility.

-Kettlebells in Russia are known as the ‘girya’, a term that has close resemblance to the Persian term ‘giran’ which means anything difficult or heavy.
+Kettlebells in Russia is known as the ‘girya’, a term that has a close resemblance to the Persian term ‘giran’ which means anything difficult or heavy.
 The word girya first appeared in Russian dictionaries around 1704.
 The unit for measuring kettlebell weights in Russia is pood with one pood equal to 36.10lb or 16.38kg.

 A Humble Beginning

-The history of the kettlebell indicates that the origins of kettlebell training was in no way connected to serious physical training.
+The history of the kettlebell indicates that the origins of kettlebell training were in no way connected to serious physical training.
 The kettlebell or girya was used primarily in medieval Russian villages to measure weights of grain at crop markets.

-Farmers got bored of waiting their turns and often picked up the girya to keep themselves busy in friendly matches.
+Farmers got bored of waiting for their turns and often picked up the girya to keep themselves busy in friendly matches.
 Soon, the equipment became popular as an effective accompaniment to various performances across the countryside.